 The preparation of the drawings and specifications for the deconstruction of the Île des Sœurs Bypass Bridge is underway.
-The call for tenders is scheduled to be issued around the end of the second quarter of 2022-2023.
+The call for tenders is scheduled to be issued in the third quarter of 2022-2023.
 Deconstruction is scheduled to begin in the first quarter of 2023-2024 and be completed in the first quarter of 2024-2025.